Transition Services is a next step for participants following their experience in the LEAP program.

 Parents and participants will meet with the Transition Services Coordinator (TSC) to complete an initial assessment, discuss the current living situation, and decide whether Transition Services are appropriate.
 If it is decided that the program will be beneficial, an individualized plan will be created to help the participant develop the skills to achieve successful independence.

-Transition Services will take place onsite twice a week for one month.
+Transition Services will take place onsite twice a week for one month, at a minimum.
 Those receiving transition services will focus on a variety of areas necessary for them to become a candidate for the LIFE program, including:

 Money management is one of the core ingredients to successful independent living.
 If this is an area of concern for the individual, the Transition Services Coordinator will develop a system which brings awareness to spending habits, helps with budgeting, manages bill payments, and follows through with accountability.

 Meal Planning & Cooking

 Knowing how to plan nutritious meals, shop, and cook are all essential parts to living independently.
 The Transition Services Coordinator will emphasize concepts and also demonstrate how to prepare meals that would be appropriate for the Participant.
 Simple, healthy, and reasonably priced meals are encouraged and should lead to regular and sensible eating habits.

 Keeping up with household duties is necessary to becoming organized and a good housemate.
 The Transition Services Coordinator will assist the Participant in developing a cleaning/organization schedule to perform certain household tasks in their current living situation and follow up with them through home visits.

 At times it may be necessary to address hygiene and personal care.
 Showering daily, combing hair, brushing teeth/flossing, shaving/trimming facial and body hair, and applying deodorant are all expected of our potential LIFE candidates.
 Independent medication management is vital for living independently, and the Transition Services Coordinator may assist in developing a system to ensure medications are taken as directed.